astronomer/docs/astro/kubernetespodoperator.md

 :::info Alternative Astro Hybrid setup

-This configuration only works on AWS Hybrid clusters where you have enabled `m5d` and `m6id` worker types.
+On Astro Hybrid, this configuration works only on AWS clusters where you have enabled `m5d` and `m6id` worker types.
 These worker types have NVMe SSD volumes that can be used by tasks for ephemeral storage.
 See [Amazon EC2 M6i Instances](https://aws.amazon.com/ec2/instance-types/m6i/) and [Amazon EC2 M5 Instances](https://aws.amazon.com/ec2/instance-types/m5/) for the amount of available storage in each node type.

-See [Modify a cluster](modify-cluster.md) for instructions on enabling `m5d` and `m6id` workers on your cluster.
+See [Modify a cluster](manage-hybrid-clusters.md) for instructions on enabling `m5d` and `m6id` workers on your cluster.
 See [Configure a worker queue](configure-worker-queues.md) to configure a worker queue to use one of these worker types.

 :::